Vegan Potato Casserole | Creamy & Hearty

 • Notes

-• You can also make your vegan potato gratin without milk & cream and instead use vegetable broth.
+• You can also make your vegan potato casserole without milk & cream and instead use vegetable broth.

 Kennst Du schon?